 The Treasurer is a member of the BARA Board and is responsible for all banking transactions, preparing and presenting the year-end financial statements at the Annual General Meeting, and keeping the books of account necessary to comply with the B.C.
 Societies Act.

-Managing Editor of The BARA Bugle
+Managing Editor and Editor Needed for the BARA Bugle

 The BARA Bugle is published twice a year (in April and November).
 The managing editor sets the schedule, contacts the contributors, and ensures articles are sent to the editor on time.
 The managing editor also picks up the newsletters after they are published.